ing-bank/baker/docs/sections/cookbook/error-handling.md

 This is the default failure strategy.
 When an exception occurs the interaction is blocked.
 This option is suitable for non-idempotent interactions that cannot be retried.
+A blocked interaction will not execute again for that recipe instance until it is unblocked.
+Blocked interactions can be unblocked by calling the baker.retryInteraction or baker.resolveInteraction methods.

 === "Java"